Avik-Das-567/Fine-Tune-BERT-for-Text-Classification-with-TensorFlow/README.md

-# Fine Tune BERT for Text Classification with TensorFlow
+# Fine-Tune BERT for Text Classification with TensorFlow

 This repository documents a binary text classification workflow that fine-tunes a pretrained BERT encoder in TensorFlow to distinguish **sincere** questions from **insincere** ones.
 The implementation uses TensorFlow 2, TensorFlow Hub, TensorFlow Model Garden BERT utilities, and a custom `tf.data` input pipeline built around the Quora Insincere Questions Classification dataset.